 Internal Courses Portal

-Deep collaboration with Curriculum Developers and Engineers.
+Deep collaboration with Head of Curriculum and Engineers.
 I believe building internal tools with thoughtful UX is paramount.
 I provided mocks for guidance, and while we didn't get to pixel perfection, we got state-access controls and in-app course writing & previewing.
 The Curriculum Development team has released over 50 courses in 4 months with this new model.

 Partner-Facing Course Customization